 Does Not Like Shoes: Barefoot by default.
 Most "boots" manifest as anklewear on them.
 With the Vanishing Dye, any foot gear can leave them barefoot.

 Nice Guy: Ironically for his/her really morbid powers and tastes, the Witch-Doctor turns out to be the nicest and kindest of the player characters.

 Wizards are renegade spellcasters who use their bodies as vessels for arcane energy, forsaking the more careful path favored by other magic users.
 They manipulate all manner of forces to disintegrate, burn, and freeze their foes, and they can control time and light to teleport, create powerful illusions, and deflect oncoming attacks.
 They use Arcane Power, which regenerates quickly.
-However, their spells have cooldown times, due to the dangers of channelling too much energy.
+However, their spells have cool-down times, due to the dangers of channeling too much energy.
 In the tie-in short story on the Diablo III website, the female Wizard's name is Li-Ming.

 Energy Beings: A late game spell lets the Wizard become one.
 In-game, this gives her/him a new astral form, the ability to produce shockwaves by hitting the ground and an enhanced version of the disintegration spell that doesn't cost anything in mana.
 Naturally, the form only is temporary.

 Equivalent Exchange: Why the other mages fear him/her so much in the backstory.
 He/She defies or ignores the laws of Equivalent Exchange that bind other mages, because he/she believes his/her cause is just enough that any magical fallout from his/her actions is a small price to pay.

 Game-Breaking Bug: Using the Wizard's two spells Teleport and Archon in a certain way did something completely unintended on Blizzard's part: God Mode.
 Thats right, an exploit that made Wizards impervious to all incoming damage whatsoever.
 Unsurprisingly, it has since been fixed.